Baked Potato Bar Ideas – Entertaining On A Budget!

 Frequently Asked Questions

-Place potatoes on the middle rack and bake.
+Bake the potatoes at 400F.
+Preheat your oven first, then pierce the potato skin with a fork so they can release steam while cooking.
+Place potatoes on the middle oven rack and bake.
 It takes between 45 minutes to an hour to cook potatoes depending on the size.
-The bigger the spud, the more time it takes to cook it through to tender.
+The bigger the spud, the more time it takes to cook it through.

 Baked Potato Bar Ideas